Yanny or Laurel: Brainstorm/green needle

-In May 2018, a similar viral story grew around a video review of a children's toy from the Ben 10 franchise, where the toy's electronic speech could be heard as either the character's name of "Brainstorm", or the phrase "green needle", depending on which phrase the listener was primed to expect.
-Others have also reported hearing "green storm" or "brain needle".
+In May 2018, a similar viral story grew around a video review of a figure of Brainstorm, a character from the Ben 10 franchise.
+The toy's electronic speech could be heard as either the character's name or the phrase "green needle", depending on which phrase the listener was primed to expect.
+Others reported hearing "green storm" or "brain needle".

 The illusion was attributed to the poor quality of the toy's audio recording.
 Valerie Hazan, a professor of speech sciences at University College London, said of the video that "When faced with an acoustic signal which is somewhat ambiguous because it is low-quality or noisy, your brain attempts a 'best fit' between what is heard and the expected word."

 Yes, that sounds like an excellent idea!

 Another similar audio illusion came from an episode of Sesame Street.
-In an episode aired in December 2018, the character Abby suggested moving a camera, to which Grover enthusiastically responded, "Yes, that sounds like an excellent idea!"
+In an episode aired in December 2018, Abby Cadabby suggests moving a camera, to which Grover enthusiastically responds, "Yes, that sounds like an excellent idea!"
 However, J. D. Durkin shared the clip online, saying that it also sounded like he said, "Yes, that's a fucking excellent idea!"
 This became a trend throughout the month, with users plausibly being able to hear both phrases.
-In a segment from Jimmy Kimmel Live, a group of children in Los Angeles were shown the clip, and they were able to pick up on the misheard phrase, with one child saying, "[He said the] f-word.
+In a segment from Jimmy Kimmel Live, a group of children in Los Angeles were shown the clip and were able to pick up on the misheard phrase, with one child saying, "[He said the] f-word.
 Don't worry, I hear it at home!"